strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 # Admin panel customization

-The admin panel is a `node_module` that is similar to a plugin, with the slight difference that it encapsulates all the installed plugins of your application.
+The admin panel is a `node_module` that is similar to a plugin, except that it encapsulates all the installed plugins of a Strapi application.
 Most of its aspects can be [customized](#customizing-the-admin-panel), and plugins can also [extend](#extending-the-admin-panel) it.

 <!-- ? wording: should we use 'admin panel' or 'administration panel' throughout the whole documentation? -->

-## Using the development mode and rebuilding the admin panel

-### Development mode

 To toggle hot reloading and get errors in the console while developing, start Strapi in front-end development mode by running the application with the `--watch-admin` flag: